 There is no doubt that child safety should be implemented at all schools.
 Parents leave their “precious ones” in the hands of teachers at the schools where their children are educated.
 It is a basic expectation that kids should be safe at school.

 “Schools need to recognize the fact that the lack of regulation actually makes them more vulnerable not less vulnerable.”
 Why?
-Because if something bad were to happen, the school would be liable for it, and their internal regulation would be considered insufficient.
+If something bad happens, the school would be liable for it, and their internal regulation would be considered insufficient.
 In reality, the government expects that all schools are safe, but has not defined what the word “safe” really means.

-It is also interesting that many schools make sure they have teachers to “keep an eye” on every student in order to prevent them from being injured.
-However, kids like to explore, and of course human error may occur.
+Many schools make sure that they have teachers to “keep an eye” on every student in order to prevent injuries.
+However, kids like to explore, and of course, human error may occur.
 Why not make sure that the school area is equipped with the necessary safety equipment instead of solely relying on teachers to pay attention, and hold them liable if anything were to happen?

 I believe that this does not occur only in Indonesia.
 Many countries still expect schools to be safe without providing the appropriate regulation to prevent child accidents.
 Awareness clearly has to be raised on the importance of safety equipment in schools.
 As the saying goes, prevention is better than cure.